All Episodes

 How do you read your state?

-I I think you really can.
+I think he really can.

 We've got a very strong ground game.

-The Trump campaign's been working great with the Republican Party Wisconsin.
+The Trump campaign's been working great with the Republican Party, Wisconsin.

 Fortunately, the Seventh Circuit stepped in.